 – Watch out for train crossing on this road…don’t try and go around the barrier if it comes down.
 Its just a race.

 – At stop sign take a Rt on River Road Take a left on Route 16/302 at the light (warning: you are crossing traffic here)

 – Take a right on Route 16 (Storyland amusement park will be coming up on your right)

 – Follow Route 16 to Wildcat Ski Area on your right.
 Dismount soon after turning into the parking lot so that you don’t get mixed up in the gravel surface.

-Look for the tent!
+Look for the NEEE vehicles!